AnthonyTC89/rb_tic_tac_toe/README.md

 ### Installation And Usage

 1. It's necesary to have [Ruby](https://www.ruby-lang.org/en/) installed in your computer.
-2. Clone or download a copy of this repo in your PC.
+2. Clone or download a copy of this repo to your computer.
 3. Open your project to the bin directory.
 4. Start the game using the cammand
  ```